7 Best Ramen in Singapore (2023) for a Good Slurp up

 Eat & Drink |

-Ramen – a Japanese dish but greatly wanted by people of all ages of all seasons in Singapore.
-And the huge number of ramen shops sprouting up around Singapore has proved its reputation.
+Ramen, a beloved Japanese dish, is highly sought after by people of all ages and during all seasons in Singapore.
+The multitude of ramen shops sprouting up around the city is a testament to its popularity.

-In this article, the 7 best ramen restaurants [updated 2020] are recommended for diners to taste the delicious different ramen variations.
+In this article, we recommend the 7 best ramen restaurants [updated 2023] for diners to savor the delicious and unique ramen variations.

 See also: The 5 Best Japanese Buffet Restaurants In Singapore

-- One of the best tonkotsu ramen soup in town: A flavourful bowl of tonkotsu ramen at Keisuke is always a shining star for fans of pork based ramen soup.
-Keisuke’s tonkotsu soup stands out from its counterparts because it is thick in its texture, milky in its look and slightly salty in its taste.
-It is one of the most authentic versions you can enjoy in Singapore.
+- Unbeatable tonkotsu soup: What sets Keisuke’s tonkotsu soup apart from its counterparts is its thick, milky texture and slightly salty taste.
+It is one of the most authentic versions of tonkotsu ramen that you can savor in Singapore.

-- Free flow of hard-boiled eggs and bean sprouts: Eggs always go well with ramen, and for those who love eggs, there is always a full-of-egg basket at each table for you to enjoy as many as you want.
-To keep your appetite as fresh as it is, it’s better to add some bean sprouts to your bowl.
+- Complimentary hard-boiled eggs and bean sprouts: Eggs always go well with ramen, and for those who love them, an egg basket is provided at each table for you to enjoy as many as you want.
+To keep your appetite fresh, it’s better to add some bean sprouts to your bowl.

-- Personalize your ramen: At Keisuke, it is you who decides on how your bowl of ramen should be done, regarding the spicy level of the soup, the chicken oil amount and the richness of the broth.
-Besides the soup, you can also have noodles tailored to your liking and order your toppings such as pork, seaweed and spring onions to create a perfect ramen bowl in your eyes.
+- Personalize your ramen: At Keisuke, you get to decide how your bowl of ramen is done, including the level of spiciness in the soup, the quantity of chicken oil, and the richness of the broth.
+In addition to customizing the soup, you can also tailor the noodles to your liking and select toppings such as pork, seaweed, and spring onions to create the perfect bowl of ramen.

 - 30-hour boiled broth: The Ramen House is dedicated to offering a hearty ramen experience.
 The 30-hour boiling process guarantees flavour-rich, milky, and smooth broth that deliciously complements the ramen noodles, meat, and vegetables.
 Their bestseller, Volcano Ramen (S$12.90), is offered in three levels of spiciness, perfect for ramen-lovers with daredevil tastebuds.